-Certain services in the microservices-based application may have to access some public/private web APIs, legacy applications, and applications in different virtualized infrastructures, such as in VMs or different clusters (than the one in which the Service Mesh runs).
-To provide the same security assurance for access to these resources, the following recommendations are provided.
+Certain services in the microservices-based application may have to access some public or private web APIs, third-party services, legacy applications, or applications in different virtualized infrastructures, such as in VMs or different clusters (than the one in which the Service Mesh runs).
+To provide the same security assurance for access to these resources, the following recommendations are provided:

-Recommendation for Restricting Access to External Resources (SM-DR7): Access to external resources/services outside of the mesh should be disabled by default and allowed only by explicit policy.
-Further, those external resources/services should be modeled as services in the Service Mesh itself (e.g., by including them in the Service Mesh's service discovery mechanism).
+Recommendation for Restricting Access to External Resources (SM-DR8): Access to external resources or services outside of the mesh should be disabled by default and only allowed by an explicit policy that restricts access to specified destinations.
+Additionally, those external resources or services should be modeled as services in the Service Mesh itself (e.g., by including them in the Service Mesh's service discovery mechanism).

-Recommendation for Secure Access to External Resources (SM-DR8): The same availability improvement features such as retries, timeouts etc. that are configured for services inside the Service Mesh must be provided for access to external resources/services.
-Similarly, there should be features to restrict access (e.g., ability to specify allowed destinations) for these external resources/services.
+Recommendation for Secure Access to External Resources (SM-DR9): The same availability improvement features (e.g., retries, timeouts, circuit breakers, etc.) that are configured for services inside of the Service Mesh must be provided for access to external resources and services.

-Recommendation for Egress Proxies (SM-DR9): There should be features for configuring traffic routing rules for egress (standalone) proxies just like service and ingress proxies.
-When deployed, access to external resources/services should be mediated by these egress proxies.
-The egress proxy can implement access and availability policies (SM-DR8).
-This is useful for working with traditional network-oriented security models (e.g., suppose outbound traffic to the internet is only allowed from a specific IP in the network; an egress proxy can be configured to run with that address while proxying traffic for a range of services in the mesh).
+Recommendation for Egress Proxies (SM-DR10): There should be features for configuring traffic routing rules for egress (standalone) proxies just like service and ingress proxies.
+When deployed, access to external resources and services should be mediated by these egress proxies.
+The egress proxy should implement access and availability policies (SM-DR8).
+This is useful for working with traditional network-oriented security models.
+For example, suppose that outbound traffic to the internet is only allowed from a specific IP in the network; an egress proxy can be configured to run with that address while proxying traffic for a range of services in the mesh.